cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

    * sending, msg is the contract relating to this tx
    * receiving,
    * relay, msg is the contract relating to this tx, include the relay info
-   * file, msg is the contract relating to this tx, include discription of the file or future file command<br/> <br/>
+   * file, msg is the contract relating to this tx, include discription of the file or future file command
+   * founders claim on TAU or other chains for bootstrap a chain <br/> <br/>

 - relay: each chain config relay on own chain by members, TAU mainchain annouce the relay canditimestamps in the daily basis, each node config own successed relays. three of those sharing the time slots: 1:2:7
 - download: TAU always download entire myDownloadPool rather than one file.
 This is like IPFS on a single large file space, than torrents are file specific operation.